 For me, my way through it is to stop beating myself up for not being able to stop.
 One of the hardest realities those with body focused repetitive behaviors face at this time is there is no cure.
 There are treatments and recovery absolutely is possible.
 Although, you may need to tweak the way you think of recovery if, for you, recovery means stopping or cured.
 I used to cry over the fact that I still picked my skin and I hated myself for not having the willpower to stop.
 But here are the two biggest secrets (that aren’t really secrets since I tell everyone) that I have, which tie into one another.

-Because I’ve come to realize these things, I’ve been able to do things like wear shorts and t-shirts.
-Yes, even though my skin isn’t the image of perfection and even though the Band-Aids draw stares.
-This summer, I’ve been walking around with half my leg wrapped in a tensor wrap over gauze because of the extent of physical damage to my skin.
-Every once in a while, I feel that self-consciousness, but now I ultimately know the world isn’t going to crumble.
+Because I’ve realized these things, I’ve been able to do things like wear shorts even though my skin isn’t perfect.
+This summer, I’ve had my leg wrapped in a tensor wrap over gauze.
+Sometimes I feel that self-consciousness, but now I know the world won’t crumble.

-Having a solid support network, both in person and online, plays a big part in my ability to do this.
-I know I have others in the BFRB community who cheer me on and lift my spirits.
-I also know I have the love of my significant other and my family to back me up, too.
-It took years and years to build up to that, but it’s possible.
-If you don’t have that support in your life, I understand how any of this can seem insurmountable, but work on building that, even if you just start with online.
+Having a solid support network plays a big part in my ability to do this.
+I have a community who cheers me on and lifts my spirits.
+I also have the love of my significant other and my family to back me up, too.
+If you don’t have that support in your life, start with online communities.

-My point of all of this is to say that dermatillomania and other body focused repetitive behaviors do not have to be our end and our situations don’t have to be tragic.
+My point is that dermatillomania and other body focused repetitive behaviors do not have to be our end.
+And our situations don’t have to be tragic.
 It can be a really difficult path, but we can make it through it with the right resources and support.
 I didn’t believe that for many years, but now that I’m living it, I know that reality is completely obtainable.